 David was born in Meriden, Warwickshire but has lived most of his life in West London where he worked for the EMI music company in their Artist Royalties division before re-locating to Hampshire 5 years ago.
 An interest in birds began at an early age when he saw, the then, very rare Red Kite on a family holiday in Wales.
 The bird interest grew and has subsequently broadened to encompass all forms of wildlife and has been the prime motivator for extensive travel both in the UK and overseas to such places as Europe, Chile, New Zealand and Namibia but with a particular fascination for the Polar regions, North America and India.
 The first of these compliments his interest in early polar exploration which has included trips to see Amundsen's ship "Fram" in Oslo and Shackleton's open boat the "James Caird" as well as a landing on Shackleton's infamous Elephant Island.
 His ambition is to visit the Antarctic base huts of Shackleton and Scott!
 Nearer to home David's interest in photography has seen him travel around the UK photographing plants and insects and he is a very active member of various conservation bodies for plants and butterflies helping to preserve their remaining precious habitats.

 Tom has been fascinated by wildlife and the natural world since childhood.
 At primary school he learnt all the British bird species, and he’s been watching and enjoying them ever since!
 Trips to the Wildfowl and Wetlands Trust (WWT) Slimbridge further fuelled his passion for birds and, when Tom’s family bought 10 acres of land, he created his very own nature reserve on it!
 After gaining a degree in Biology from Exeter University, Tom set off in search of some of the planet’s incredible wildlife, first travelling slowly around the world, and then returning to Australia.
-As well as seeing a wonderful variety of the world's birds on his travels, he also spent a lot of time beneath the surface of the ocean, scuba diving in Thailand, Australia and Fiji.
+As well as seeing a wonderful variety of the world's birds on his travels, he also spent a lot of time beneath the surface of the ocean – scuba diving in Thailand, Australia and Fiji.
 Two of Tom's many highlights were getting close to mighty Bull Sharks and swimming alongside gigantic Whale Sharks.
-Since returning to the UK Tom has worked in school wildlife clubs and also worked at WWT Slimbridge.
+Since returning to the UK, Tom has worked in various schools running wildlife clubs and also worked at WWT Slimbridge.
 Tom joined Naturetrek in 2013 and now manages a diverse portfolio of tours to a wide variety of destinations including Brazil, Borneo, Guyana, Jamaica and several European countries, focusing primarily on birds and mammals.
 Tom has also now led over 40 holidays to 30 different destinations for Naturetrek, from spring birding trips to Spain, France, Portugal and Albania to dedicated mammal-watching tours in Poland, Finland and Sweden amongst other countries.
 The world’s ‘Big Cats’ are another of Tom’s passions and he regards time spent in the Brazilian Pantanal searching for Jaguars and India tracking Tigers as some of his most exciting recent wildlife adventures.
 In any spare time Tom is happiest out in the field working his local patches around the Cotswolds in his home county of Gloucestershire, and he enjoys sharing his passion for the natural world whenever possible.

 Alison grew up in Aberdeen and, from an early age, enjoyed exploring new places, and doing outdoor activities.
 She was fascinated by nature as a child, and inspired to learn more about the natural world by Gerald Durrell’s books.
 During her BSc in Zoology at the University of Glasgow, Alison spent her summers working on various conservation projects; these included a 2-month stay in Ecuador studying hummingbirds, and four weeks in Indonesia monitoring bats, tarsiers and coral reef systems.
 Her travel experience also includes a 6-week trip to New Zealand which involved studying the natural history of country.
 Alison has worked as an outdoor pursuits instructor specialising in walks, canoeing and environmental education.
 Alison has a bird-ringing permit, and in her spare time she also finds time to enjoy reading, watching wildlife, cooking and photography … and has recently attended a nature photography course.